York College Access courses are validated by CERTA.

 Exams and Assessments

 Assessment may take the form of reports, assignments, examinations, logbooks and presentations.
 Assessment will take place during and at the end of each unit as appropriate.
-Level 2 units will be awarded as pass or fail.
-Level 3 units will be awarded as disctinction, merit or pass.
+Some units are ungraded and must simply be achieved; all other units will be awarded as distinction, merit or pass.
 At the end of the course you will be given a transcript listing all of the units and the grade awarded; there is no overall grade.
 Universities will specify the grades they expect you to achieve in the various units as part of any offer of a place they may make.

 How You Can Progress